RazviOverflow/razvioverflow.github.io/_247ctf/index.md

 categories: [247ctf, ctf]
 image: /images/247ctf/logo_0.png
 tags: [247ctf, assembly, ctf, tutorial, walkthrough, debug, reverse engineering, exploiting, pwn, binary exploitation, web, cryptography, crypto, miscellaneous, networking]
-description: 247CTF tutorial, solutions and walkthrough.
+description: 247CTF tutorials, solutions and walkthroughs.
 All levels are explained in great detail for all of us to understand the underlying idea.
-These are not mere tutorials showing how to get the flag but rather writeups explaining where the vulnerability, why does it happen and how to exploit it.
+These are not mere tutorials showing how to get the flag but rather writeups explaining where the vulnerability resides, why does it happen and how to exploit it.
 ---
 <p align="center">
 	<img src="/images/247ctf/logo_0.png" width="200">